 DISCUSSION:

 Our incubation experiments demonstrated both similar and contrasting reaction norms to light intensity for life-history and morphological traits between two cisco populations.
 First, we found contrasting responses to light intensity in embryo survival between populations.
 Second, increasing light intensity had minimal impact on incubation periods (both DPF and ADD) from both populations.
 Lastly, both populations had similar, negative responses to light for LAH but contrasting responses in YSV.
-These results show that cisco from Lakes Superior and Ontario are likely to have differential responses to ice cover and subsequent light conditions.
+These results show that cisco from Lakes Superior and Ontario are likely to have different responses to ice cover and subsequent light conditions.

 Our hypothesis that both populations would have the highest embryo survival at the low light treatment was not supported.
 Embryo survival had opposing responses to increasing light intensity because Lake Ontario cisco had a sharp decrease in survival at the low light treatment.
 This was surprising because ice concentrations over the Lake Ontario spawning location are high, with assumed low light conditions, and this is the environment we expect cisco to be locally-adapted to.
 However, the Lake Ontario cisco spawning location is shallow (< 5 m) and would have high light intensity when ice is not present.
 The potential for high winter illuminance may allow the population of Lake Ontario cisco sampled to have higher resilience to light than deeper spawning cisco sampled from Lake Superior.
 Both populations had the highest embryo survival at the medium light levels suggesting that populations may be adapted to withstand some light exposure from high inter-annual variability in ice cover.